When the hero has just killed someone, often in a gruesome manner, they do a Bond One-Liner.

 In the first English dub of Dragon Ball Z, Frieza, on surviving the Spirit Bomb, killed Krillin by making him explode before snidely commenting "Pop goes the weasel".

 In Dragon Ball, Krillin himself gets a hilarious one when he defeats Chiaotzu in the World Martial Arts Tournament.
-He broke the latter's concentration by asking him math questions, including "What's 9 - 1?".
-After Chiaotzu lost, Krillin coolly said "the answer... is eight".
+At first, the latter's telekinesis has Krillin on the receiving end of a borderline Curb-Stomp Battle, but Krillin breaks his concentration by asking him basic math questions, including "What's 9 - 1?"
+After Chiaotzu lost, Krillin coolly says, "the answer is 8!"

 In YuYu Hakusho, Kurama defeats Roto by secretly planting a Death Plant seed in his chest.
 The plant sucks up Roto's body fluids and then sprouts from his corpse.
 Kuruma remarks, "What irony.
 Such beauty, sprung from such an ugly soil."